Securing TEFA Funding for Your Family

 Practical Steps for Families

 - If approved: Begin evaluating your school options seriously.
+More schools are joining the program daily.

 - If waitlisted: Stay patient.
 Some slots may open as families decline.

-April – June 2026
+April – July 2026

 - Visit and evaluate approved schools.
 This is when you make your actual decision.
+More schools are joining the program daily.

 July 1, 2026